-(Federal law typically decides border-search issues, but state law can sometimes come into play.
-For information on this potentially complicating factor, see Does state law factor into border searches?)
+(Note: Federal law typically decides border-search issues, but state law can sometimes come into play.)

 To learn about detention, questioning, and searches at the actual border or its “functional equivalent,” see When can officials, stop, question, and search travelers at the U.S. border?

 The rules that govern stops and searches at the actual border (or its equivalent) differ somewhat from those that apply near the border.
 In short, customs officials are held to a higher standard at immigration stops along inland routes within 100 miles of the U.S. border.
 Such stops include detentions: